Dante and Virgil in the Ninth Circle of Hell

-Dante and Virgil in the Ninth Circle of Hell (French: Dante et Virgile dans le neuvième cercle de l’enfer) is an oil painting on canvas completed in 1861 by the French artist Gustave Doré.
-The work is based on a scene from Dante Alighieri's Divine Comedy, specifically the ninth and final circle of Hell, reserved for traitors.
+Dante and Virgil in the Ninth Circle of Hell (Dante et Virgile dans le neuvième cercle de l’enfer) is an oil painting on canvas completed in 1861 by the French artist Gustave Doré.
+The work is based on a scene from Dante Alighieri's Inferno, specifically the ninth and final circle of Hell, reserved for traitors.

+It was first exhibited in Paris at the Salon of 1861.